robballantyne/vespa/BENCHMARKS.md

 When adding a new benchmark:

-1. Follow the function signature: `async def benchmark(model_url: str, session: ClientSession) -> float`
+1. Follow the function signature: `async def benchmark(backend_url: str, session: ClientSession) -> float`
 2. Add comprehensive docstring with usage and API format
 3. Include error handling and fallback to 1.0
 4. Test with real backend before submitting